juliangiuca/emailer/README.md

 of how long someone was reading your email for.

 ### Config
-Ensure you set the location of the nodeJS app.
-This can be found in config/environments/<environment>.rb.
+Ensure you set the url of the NodeJS app.
+This can be found in config/environments/{development,staging,production}.rb.
 As part of the deployment process I grab all my secret files from BitBucket (database.yml, newrelic.yml).
 Clearly this won't work for you.

+You will need a database (I'm using PostgreSQL) and need to db:migrate that up.

 ### FAQ
 ##### Gmail's proxy